 If the pups do not grow directly on the plant, they spread through vigorously traveling rhizomes.

 Some types create bulb-like structures (bulbils) on the flowers.
 These bulbils can grow into new mature plants.

 How Often Do Agave Bloom?

-Most Agave plants only flower and fruit once in their lifetime, and the longest-lived species may have a lifespan of 10-30 years. [source] Some have been known to live much longer.
+Most varieties of Agave plants only flower and fruit once in their lifetime, and the longest-lived species may have a lifespan of 10-30 years. [source] Some have been known to live much longer.

 - Sleeping mats

 There are some types that produce a natural “needle & thread” combination because the strong, sharp point of the leaf can be removed with a tough length of fiber still attached. [source]